-The college prep program at Craig High addresses the development of the whole student with the goals of creating independent learners, building a greater sense of self, and guiding our students in being an active part in their future decision making process.
-Our curriculum is cross curricular, integrated, and designed to facilitate active teaching and learning that goes beyond the classroom.
-Within our curriculum, we incorporate a series of learning strategies and executive functioning skills that allow students to manage their learning, and build the social and self-advocacy skills that are vital to success both in and out of the classroom.
-Our curriculum is also aligned with the common core standards for secondary education and the graduation requirements as established by the State of New Jersey.
-Below are brief summaries of courses available at CHS:
+The Craig School’s college preparatory high school program addresses the development of the whole student with the goals of creating independent learners, building a greater sense of self, an awareness of who they are and how they learn, and guiding students in being active participants in their future decision-making process.
+A cross-curricular, integrated curriculum is designed to facilitate active teaching and learning that goes beyond the classroom.
+Within the instructional day are embedded in a series of learning strategies and executive functioning skills allowing students to manage their learning and build the social and self-advocacy skills vital to success both in and out of the classroom.